kintohub/kintohub-docs/docs/repositories.md

 ## KintoBlocks

-One of the main goals when we started working on creating microservices and KintoBlocks in general is to map as much as possible the dev workflow when they work on a git repository
+One of the main goals when we started working on creating microservices and KintoBlocks in general is to map as much as possible the dev workflow when they work on a GitHub or Bitbucket repository.

 ### Branches

-Branches are basically the git branches in the user's repository, whenever he creates a branch in github we will sync github and show that branch there
+Branches are basically the GitHub or Bitbucket branches in the user's repository.
+Whenever he creates a branch in the GitHub or Bitbucket we will sync the GitHub or Bitbucket repository and show that branch there.

 ### Tags

-Tags are very similar to how they work in git, basically after working on a feature and its ready you tag it with a version, and that KintoBlock is gonna be locked when you check that tag (can't be changed)
+Tags are very similar to how they work in GitHub or Bitbucket, basically after working on a feature and its ready you tag it with a version, and that KintoBlock is gonna be locked when you check that tag (can't be changed)

 ### Sample workflow:

-* On an existing repository add it to github
+* On an existing repository add it to GitHub/Bitbucket
 * Create a new branch `dev`
 * Create a Microservice KintoBlock and add the repository
 * Work on your feature and push the changes
 * Open the KintoBlock and check the `dev` branch, make sure the last commit that was pushed was successfully built
 * Create a tag on KintoHub

-> Note: we are looking on syncing tags between git and KintoHub
+> Note: we are looking on syncing tags between GitHub/Bitbucket and KintoHub.

 ## Applications

 We wanted to have the same mindset for how to deploy applications similar to the one we had for KintoBlocks

-The obvious difference is Applications are not linked to a git repository, an application is a collection of KintoBlocks
+The obvious difference is Applications are not linked to a GitHub or Bitbucket repository, an application is a collection of KintoBlocks

 ### Draft